hairizuanbinnoorazman/blog/content/posts/movingToHugo.md

 But you know, if none of them tickle your fancy, you can always refer to this list right here:
 https://www.staticgen.com/

+## Flexibility to customize

+So far, the platforms I've tried so far doesn't allow much customizations in terms of customizing look and feel of the site (not that I myself needed much customizations in terms of look and feel)

 ## Additional Remarks

 Note to my future self;